 Kayenta Arts Academy

-Kayenta Arts Academy is an experience unlike any other – with professional artists and teachers sharing their expertise, skills, and passion for their art.
-With programming that includes classes in musical theater, acting and scene study, music and movement, and improvisation students aged 9-17 build their art skills while simultaneously building life skills such as confidence, focus, teamwork, and public speaking.
-We are proud to be building the next generation of community leaders and artists.
+Kayenta Arts Academy is an experience unlike any other – with professional artists & teachers sharing their expertise, skills, & passion for their art.
+With programming that includes classes in musical theater, acting & scene study, music & movement, Teamwork & improvisation students build their artistic skills while simultaneously building life skills such as confidence, focus & public speaking.

 We look forward to welcoming new and returning students for a summer filled with learning, laughter, and fun!
 As a nonprofit organization, our goal is to provide an exceptional theatrical experience and education to every student actor interested in participating.
 Please complete the registration form below.
 Scholarships and financial assistance are also available.
 Please click the link below the registration form to apply!